Doctor of Veterinary Medicine

 Preparing You for Your Career

-OVC prepares you for the world of veterinary medicine by ensuring that you are educated in science and medicine, as well as in economics, computer technology, human and client relations, and business management.
+OVC prepares you for the world of veterinary medicine by providing hands-on training and education in science and medicine, as well as in economics, business management, human and client relations, communications, team building and leadership skills, and technology.
 You will learn about careers in private practice, government, teaching, research and industry, and the vital role of veterinarians in public health.

 Career Choices of Veterinarians in Canada